Online-Supermarket Points|Separate the First-Time High Value from the Weekly Build-Up

 Think of "the High-Value First-Time Offer" and "the Weekly Accumulation" Separately

 Online supermarkets and grocery delivery are services that cover groceries — a large fixed household cost.
-That's exactly why they pair excellently with points.
+That's exactly why they pair excellently with points rewards.
 But the cashback you can capture here splits into two different kinds.
 One is the "first-time campaign" for new registration/first purchase, where a substantial sum worth several hundred to several thousand yen is taken at once.
 The other is the "routing + economy zone + card" accumulation on the weekly shopping, where each time is a few percent but, repeated weekly, it grows large over a year.
 Targeting these two separately is the trick.

 The Breakdown of Cashback You Can Capture